Online Advanced Certificate Course in

 -

-Now make your own from your herbal class kit: this will include blending examples ‘Tea of Happiness’ (a lovely uplifting brew for the emotions, to help to lift stress and improve the mood); Digestive Tea (a blend of natural antacid herbs that help to soothe the digestive tract and can often ease IBS).
+Now make your own from your herbal class kit: this will include blending examples ‘Tea of Happiness’ (a lovely uplifting brew for the emotions, to help lift stress and improve the mood); Digestive Tea (a blend of natural antacid herbs that help to soothe the digestive tract and can often ease IBS).

 -